aibolem/vexflow-wiki-vexchords/VexFlow-Font-Rendering.md

   }
 ```

 If a `category` option is provided to `Glyph.renderGlyph(ctx, x, y, code, point, options)`, e.g., `{category: 'textNote'}`, the renderer will lookup metrics such as `textNote.{code}.scale` or `textNote.{code}.shiftX` to apply size and shift overrides on a glyph.
-If it can't find a metric for the specific code in `textNote.{code}.scale`, it check's the parent for a category default (`textNote.scale`).
+If it can't find a metric for the specific code in `textNote.{code}.scale`, it checks the parent for a category default (`textNote.scale`).

-This way you can provide default options for a category, and customize them for specific SMuFL codes.
+This way you can provide default options for a category and customize them for specific SMuFL codes.

 ### Glyphs File Format

-The Glyphs file (e.g. [`bravura_glyphs.js`](https://github.com/0xfe/vexflow/blob/master/src/fonts/bravura_glyphs.js), consists of glyph drawing outlines indexed by glyph code.
+The Glyphs file (e.g. [`bravura_glyphs.js`](https://github.com/0xfe/vexflow/blob/master/src/fonts/bravura_glyphs.js) consists of glyph drawing outlines indexed by glyph code.
 These files are typically machine generated from OTF font files, however you can add custom glyphs by adding a new drawing outline to [`src/font/custom_glyphs.js`](https://github.com/0xfe/vexflow/blob/master/src/fonts/custom_glyphs.js).

 The glyph structure consists of the following fields: